morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Note: Single-state adapter.
 Note: Uses the mt7921au chipset.
 Note: Uses the standard Mediatek device ID (VID/PID) for the mt7921au chipset: ID 0e8d:7961
+Note: Oldest LTS kernel that supports this adapter: kernel 6.1
 ```

 Important: FENVI makes a very similar adapter that contains the rtl8852bu chipset.
 That is not what you want.
 The model number that you want is `FU-AX1800` and make sure the ad says `mt7921`.